showell/elm-py/parser/README.md

 will always reveal some issues.

-Ideally you would literally just transpile every single line of Elm code into Python using some sort of logical mapping, but there are concepts that don't directly translate, such as pattern matching in Python.
+Ideally you would literally just transpile every single line of Elm code into Python using some sort of 1:1 mapping, but there are concepts that don't directly translate, such as pattern matching in Python.
 Also, Elm itself uses kernel code written in JS, so you have to port the kernel pieces.
 Finally, there